hksmith/alx-Portfolio-Project/README.md

 Related Projects
 License
 Introduction
 ChatHub is a versatile conversational platform that empowers users to connect, communicate, and engage in dynamic dialogues.
-Whether you want to chat with friends, or enjoy group discussions, ChatHub provides a seamless and engaging experience.
+Whether you want to chat with friends or enjoy group discussions, ChatHub provides a seamless and engaging experience.

 ## Key Features: